ego-edesse/csGodotDelaunay/README.md

 csDelaunay
 ==========

-C# delaunay library

-This is a port and interpretation of actionscript library [as3delaunay](http://nodename.github.io/as3delaunay/)

-I also added a Lloyd relaxation function
+Godot C# Delaunay library for generating Voronoi diagram.
+Includes Lloyd relaxation.

+This is a fork of PouletFrit work for Unity/general purpose (https://github.com/PouletFrit/csDelaunay).
+I just refactored some code to be able to use Godot built-in Vector2.